IcyPebble/webinter/README.md

 This function must be async and registering a different onload handler will overwrite the existing one.

 ### Namespaces
-Although it is not possible for several clients to call up the same page, it is possible to create “subpages” or namespaces, where you can add further elements apart from the main page:
+Although it is not possible for several clients to call up the same page, it is possible to create "subpages" or namespaces, where you can add further elements apart from the main page:
 ```python
 namespace = webi.namespace(name: str)
 ```